About

 I detest politics and politicians and haven't liked a president since Ron Reagan.

 My musical tastes are stuck in the '60s and early '70s.
-I hate the friggin Beatles.
+I hate the Beatles.
 I love Springsteen's old songs about cars, girls, and growing up, those he made before becoming a wimp.
 To me, Dan Fogelberg is the Poet of Our Time.

-I believe there has never been a god or supreme being.
+I know there has never been a god or supreme being.
 If you want to delude yourself, that's fine with me, so long as you do not attempt to impose your superstitious taboos upon me or step on my toes.
 Don't think you can convert me; you will only run away, crying.
 True Story.

-I'm a patriotic and proud American Southerner, and an armed Life Member of the NRA.
+I'm a patriotic and proud American Southerner and an armed Life Member of the NRA.
 My heroes are Robert E. Lee and Thomas "Stonewall" Jackson.
 Deal With It!

 Pleased to Meet Ya,